ElihuJones/pigs-and-bulls/README.md

 Status
 ------
 This project is currently in-progress.
-Next steps can be found under our task management page: [Product Backlog] (https://github.com/users/ElihuJones/projects/1 "Product Backlog")
+Next steps can be found under our task management page: [Product Backlog](https://github.com/users/ElihuJones/projects/1)

 [^1]: A word or phrase in which each letter occurs the same number of times